mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 Scope
 -----

-First, let's establish the level that these apply at: this is _not_ talking about "purely vibed" code: it's about using agentic LLMs as glorified multi-file autocompletes, for mostly incremental tasks ("add a new feature flag", "incorporate this new protocol", "expose this as a CLI") or, if something greenfield, iterating over a design collaboratively and not "just do it".
+First, let's establish the level at which this applies: this is _not_ talking about "purely vibed" code: it's about using agentic LLMs as glorified multi-file autocompletes, for mostly incremental tasks ("add a new feature flag", "incorporate this new protocol", "expose this as a CLI") or, if something greenfield, iterating over a design collaboratively and not "just do it".

-Specifically for code that is committed into a serious project repo, all design decisions and concepts and code structures are committed in the style and care as if I had written it by hand, anyone who reviews any line of code I commit can trust on my name and reputation that it was written with as much thought
+For code that is committed into a serious project repo, all design decisions and concepts and code structures are committed in the style and care as if I had written it by hand, anyone who reviews any line of code I commit can trust on my name and reputation that it was written with as much thought